LMAX-Exchange/disruptor/README.md

  - Drop support for JDK6, support JDK7 and above only.
  - Add `ThreadHints.onSpinWait` to all busy spins within Disruptor.
+ - Increase default sleep time for LockSupport.parkNanos to prevent busy spinning.

 ### 3.3.8

-- Revert belt and braces WaitStategy signalling.
+- Revert belt and braces WaitStrategy signalling.

 ### 3.3.7